renminh/graphics-testing/docs/notes_4.md

 we can store this information to the struct where it holds a copy of a vao, vbo, ebo, that corresponds to the quad

+meshes therefore can be generated once and used throughout the runtime of the program

+same can be applied for textures as they are simply just images attached to meshes and both combined are what you call a model.

+textures, shaders, and meshes are generated once (or can be lazily loaded). and used until the programmer decides to destroy them or at the end of the program

+## summary

+meshes are just geometry data